Ceudan/Car-Racing/README.md

 ## Results and Discussion
 We succesfully achieved our goal of becoming familiar with reinforcement learning algorithms and libraries.
-Our novel double agent PPO was very succesful, officially beating the environment at a lower training cost than all encountered implementations.
+Our novel double agent PPO was very succesful, obtaining the highest test score and 2nd lowest training cost among all encountered implementations to offically beat the environment.
 DQN did not offically beat the environment, however it also obtained high rewards at low computational costs.

 ### Double Deep Q Networks
 Our best model averaged a reward of 850/900 to officially solve the environment.
 It was able to visit 97% of track tiles travelling at moderate speeds.
 We did not perform an in-depth hyperparamter search on this DQN, as it was clear that a more complex action space was required to beat the environment.